-Lady Gaga Set the Bar High With an Epic Braid at the 2018 Grammys
+Lady Gaga Set the Bar High with an Epic Braid at the 2018 Grammys

-By now, you should know that Lady Gaga rarely settles for subtle red carpet beauty.
-Her Grammy Awards history includes everything from a David Bowie-inspired mullet to a hot pink ponytail, so we knew she would deliver something unexpected tonight.
+By now you should know that Lady Gaga rarely settles for subtle red carpet beauty.
+Her Grammy Awards history includes everything from a David Bowie–inspired mullet to a hot-pink ponytail, so we knew she would deliver something unexpected tonight.

 MORE: Standout Beauty Looks at the 2018 Grammys

-At first glance, she appeared to have let her starry-eyed makeup–composed entirely of Marc Jacobs Beauty–do the talking.
-And although we’re loving the glittery details, what really made us scream “yas!” is the epic braided hairstyle trailing behind her.
-This corset braid is composed of two fishtail braids on either side of her head, which are connected by black string fashioned into a criss-cross pattern.
+At first glance, she appeared to have let her starry-eyed makeup—composed entirely of Marc Jacobs Beauty—do the talking.
+And although we’re loving the glittery details, what really made us scream “yass!” was the epic braided hairstyle trailing behind her.
+This corset braid was composed of two fishtail braids on either side of her head, connected by black string fashioned into a crisscross pattern.

-MORE: The Best Red Carpet Fashion from the 2018 Grammys
+MORE: The Best Red-Carpet Fashion from the 2018 Grammys

-And underneath those braids is a looser braid underneath.
-In short: there’s a lot going on and you’ll need more than just a few seconds to take in this epic look.
-Thank you keeping things interesting, Gaga!
+And underneath those braids was a looser braid underneath.
+In short: There was a lot going on, and you’ll need more than just a few seconds to take in this epic look.
+Thank you for keeping things interesting, Gaga!